The Causes And Treatments of Head Scabs and Sores

 Just like Dermatitis, through a process of elimination, try to find out what product you are using may be causing the irritation and avoid it.
 You can also try the following:

-If the disease is caused by the spread of bacteria, oral antibiotics may be taken to cure it.
+- If the spread of bacteria causes the disease, oral antibiotics may be taken to cure it.

-Anti-inflammatory medications such as topical steroids can be used if there is no infectious agent present.
+- Anti-inflammatory medications such as topical steroids can be used if no infectious agent is present.

 Also known as dandruff, this disease is the most common scab caused on the scalp of the human body.
 Even though it is not contagious, Seborrheic Dermatitis is easily visible and can cause public embarrassment.

-This condition will result in itching, scabs, and dry flakes of skin that may be white or yellow in color.
-Moreover, it is one of the hardest types of scabs to get rid of.
+This condition will result in itching, scabs, and dry flakes of skin that may be white or yellow.
+And it is one of the most challenging types of scabs to get rid of.

 Doctors say it is caused by the dryness of the scalp and can be avoided by oiling the scalp now and then.
 But these treatments are temporary and do not ensure the permanent removal of dandruff from hair.
 Even using the best anti-dandruff shampoo may cause dandruff to return to the scalp.